MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 |**Files being scanned**     |- With the exception of Excel files, Office files are more quickly scanned than PDF files. <br /><br />- Unprotected files are quicker to scan than protected files. <br /><br />- Large files obviously take longer to scan than small files.         |
 | | |

-## Use PowerShell to configure and install the scanner
+## Use PowerShell to configure the scanner

-This section describes how to configure and install the AIP on-premises scanner when you don't have access to the Azure portal, and must use PowerShell only.
+This section describes the steps required to configure and install the AIP on-premises scanner when you don't have access to the scanner pages in the Azure portal, and must use PowerShell only.

+Some steps require Powershell whether or not you are able to access the scanner pages in the Azure portal, and are identical.
+For these steps, see the earlier instructions in this article as indicated.

 For more information, see [Supported PowerShell cmdlets](#supported-powershell-cmdlets).